Post

 ALPC Injection

-ALPC injection involves creating a malicious thread or process that establishes a connection to the target process using ALPC.
-Once the connection is established, the attacker can exploit vulnerabilities or manipulate legitimate ALPC functionality to inject and execute their code within the target process.
-This technique allows the attacker to bypass security measures and gain control over the target process.
+ALPC injection involves creating a malicious thread or process that establishes a connection to the target process using the Advanced Local Procedure Call (ALPC) mechanism.
+Once the connection is established, the attacker can exploit vulnerabilities or abuse legitimate ALPC functionality to inject and execute their code within the target process.
+This technique allows attackers to bypass security measures and gain control over the target process.

 • NtQuerySystemlnformation